 The ISCP is a registered college and training provider which is internationally approved by the CMA and The Association of INTO Dogs.
-The school is also approved and listed as a training provider by LANTRA, the Sector Skills Council for the land-based and environmental sector, and is listed on the Courses Plus training directory.
+The school is also listed on the Lantra Courses Plus training directory.

-Through the ISCP you can attend seminars and workshops in dog behaviour, and enrol on a study course in Canine Psychology which will help you to gain an in-depth understanding of all aspects of canine behaviour.
+Through the ISCP you can attend seminars and workshops in dog behaviour, and enrol on a study course that will qualify you to be a Canine Behaviour Practitioner.
+The diploma course will help you to gain an in-depth understanding of all aspects of canine behaviour.

-The Diploma course takes you through all aspects of dog psychology and care, whether your interest in dog behaviour is leading you towards considering a career in this field, or whether you just want to understand your dog better.This guides you through an exploration of how and why dogs think, behave and communicate as they do, and explains the steps you can take to assess and redress all forms of issues.
+The Diploma course takes you through all aspects of the dog mind, instincts, behaviour and care, whether your interest in dogs is leading you towards considering a career in this field, or whether you just want to understand your dog better.This guides you through an exploration of how and why dogs think, behave and communicate as they do, and explains the steps you can take to assess and redress all forms of issues.
 The course includes the latest scientific research findings which will further help you to understand dog behaviour.

 The ISCP teaches and promotes only positive methods of working with dogs.
 Dogs are considered to be our best friends, and your study through the ISCP courses will enable you to form deeper bonds with the dogs in your care.

 The ISCP is a member of the Dog Welfare Alliance.